UN: Death toll from week of Darfur clashes now at least 125 | Law-Order

 The death toll from tribal clashes over the past week in Sudan's Darfur region has reached at least 125, the United Nations said Tuesday.

-The violence, the latest in the war-wracked region, erupted following a land dispute between Arab and African tribes in the town of Kulbus in West Darfur province, with local Arab militias then attacking multiple villages in the area.
+The violence, the latest in the war-ravaged region, erupted following a land dispute between Arab and African tribes in the town of Kulbus in West Darfur province.
+Local Arab militias then attacked multiple villages in the area.

-The U.N.
-Office for the Coordination of Humanitarian Affairs said the dead included over 100 from the African Gimir tribe and 25 Arabs.
-It said the clashes injured more than 130 others, mostly Africans.
+The UN Office for the Coordination of Humanitarian Affairs said the dead included over 100 from the African Gimir tribe and 25 Arabs.
+It said the clashes injured more than 130 others, mostly from the non-Arab tribe.

 The Darfur conflict began in 2003 when ethnic Africans rebelled, accusing the Arab-dominated government in the capital of Khartoum of discrimination.
 Al-Bashir's government was accused of retaliating by arming local nomadic Arab tribes and unleashing militias known as the janjaweed on civilians there — a charge it denied.